-The members of the Science and Technology Committee are Dr. Milligan, Ms. Miller-Rich, Dr. Theuer, and Ms. Tomasello.
-Dr. Milligan serves as the chairperson of the committee.
+The members of the Science and Technology Committee are Drs.
+Kasahara and Theuer and Mses.
+Miller-Rich and Tomasello.
+Dr. Kasahara serves as the chairperson of the committee.

-Meetings of the Board of Directors, Board and Committee Member Attendance and Annual Meeting Attendance

-Our Board met six times during 2021.
-The Audit Committee met four times during 2021.
-The Nominating and Corporate Governance Committee met three times during 2021.
-The Compensation Committee met six times during 2021.
-The Science and Technology Committee met three times during 2021.
-During 2021, each Board member attended at least 75% of the meetings of the Board and of the committees of the Board on which he or she served, in each case, to the extent appointed as a Board member at the relevant time of each meeting.
+Meetings of the Board of Directors, Board and Committee Member Attendance and Annual Meeting Attendance times during 2022.
+The Science and Technology Committee met three times during 2022.
+During 2022, each Board member attended at least 75% of the meetings of the Board and of the committees of the Board on which he or she served, in each case, to the extent appointed as a Board member at the relevant time of each meeting, except Charles Theuer, who attended 66% of the meetings of the Science and Technology Committee.
 Our directors are expected to spend the time and effort necessary to properly discharge his or her responsibilities.
-Accordingly, our directors are expected to regularly prepare for and attend meetings of the Board and all committees on which the director sits (including separate meetings of the Independent Directors), with the understanding that, on occasion, a director may be unable to attend a meeting.
+Accordingly, each director is expected to regularly prepare for and attend meetings of the Board and all committees on which the director sits (including separate meetings of the Independent Directors), with the understanding that, on occasion, a director may be unable to attend a meeting.
 A director who is unable to attend a meeting of the Board or a committee of the Board is expected to notify the Executive Chairman of the Board or the chairperson of the appropriate committee in advance of such meeting, and, whenever possible, participate in such meeting via teleconference in the case of an in-person meeting.
+Our board of directors has a policy of encouraging director attendance at our annual meetings of stockholders, but attendance is not mandatory.
+Our board of directors and management team encourage all of our directors to attend the 2023 Annual Meeting.
+Five of our then serving directors attended our 2022 annual meeting of stockholders.